-Aside from the animal slaughter crimes, Rancho Delicias is subjecting dogs to aggression training, trading and animal fighting.
-Dogs are being traded for animal sacrifice.
+Aside from the animal slaughter crimes, Rancho Delicias is subjecting dogs to aggression training, trading, animal fighting, and trading dogs for animal sacrifice.

-Owned by Roman Hernandez, and managed by Alex and Aymee Diaz, Rancho Delicias operates an extensive business by slaughtering, trading, training and exploiting animals for the purpose of profit.
-Mutual business owner, Ivan Hernandez has also been linked to criminal activity and in 2017 was arrested for workers compensation and embezzlement schemes.
+Owned by Roman Hernandez and managed by Alex and Aymee Diaz, Rancho Delicias operates an extensive business by slaughtering, trading, training, and exploiting animals for profit.
+Mutual business owner, Ivan Hernandez, was also linked to criminal activity and, in 2017, was arrested for workers compensation and embezzlement schemes.

 Amongst the unsanitary and garbage scattered property, animals housed onsite include; horses (including registered thoroughbreds), sheep, cattle, pigs, ducks, quail, guinea fowl, doves, pigeons, turkeys, dogs, cats, and rabbits.
 Many of the animals exhibit emaciation and suffering from illnesses, injuries, and diseases.

-Prominent advertising at the entrance of the property, as well as on social media and YouTube channels, confirms that Rancho Delicias is an extremely lucrative business that is comprised of multiple facets including; a cantina and bar, petting zoo, children’s parties and special events/concerts.
-These operations are in addition to the onsite animal slaughter, animal fighting and thriving suppliers of horse meat to the underground market, which ARM believes relays across multiple counties, including Miami- Dade County, Florida.
+Prominent advertising at the entrance of the property and on social media and YouTube channels confirms that Rancho Delicias is an extremely lucrative business comprised of multiple facets, including; a cantina and bar, petting zoo, children’s parties and special events/concerts.
+These operations are in addition to the onsite animal slaughter, animal fighting, and thriving suppliers of horse meat to the underground market.
+ARM believes relays across multiple counties, including Miami- Dade County, Florida.

-Animals are Inhumanely dragged by their ears and gaff hooks, and are hoisted by while alive.
+Animals inhumanely dragged by their ears and gaff hooks, and are hoisted by while alive.

-Pigs are stomped on and pinned down as they are stabbed in the heart with foot-long blades.
-Cows and animals are skinned and filleted alive, unstunned and still conscious
+Pigs are stomped on and pinned down while stabbed in the heart with foot-long blades.
+Cows and animals are skinned and filleted alive, un-stunned, and still conscious.

-Animals resort to drinking the blood of other slaughtered animals, due to a lack of food/ water.
-Sick and severely injured animals are deprived of any medical aid
+Animals resort to drinking the blood of other slaughtered animals, due to a lack of food/ water—sick and severely injured animals deprived of any medical aid.

-Birds are slaughtered by slicing their throats and then dumped into plastic barrels where they thrash around in their own blood, along with other birds
+Birds are slaughtered by slicing their throats and then dumped into plastic barrels where they thrash around in their blood, along with other birds.

-Environmental violations relating to illegally disposing of animal carcasses and pumping animal excrement.
-Blood from these slaughtered animals seeps into the ground and water
+Environmental violations related to illegally disposing of animal carcasses and pumping animal excrement.
+Blood from these slaughtered animals seeps into the ground and water.